Divyadharshan/quizify/README.md

 - 📲 **Progressive Web App (PWA):** Users can install the app to their device with a custom install prompt for a native app-like experience.
 - 🔐 **User Authentication:** Users register via email, and accounts are created after verification.
 - 📩 **Welcome Mail:** A welcome email is sent upon successful registration.
+- ⚔️ **1v1 Challenge Mode:** Challenge any user to a 1v1 quiz battle on a selected topic.
+Win/loss/draw stats are visually displayed via a doughnut chart.
+Earn XP for completing quizzes, winning challenges.
 - 🧠 **AI-Generated & User-Created Quizzes:** Users can take AI-generated quizzes or quizzes created by others using shared quiz codes.
 - ❌ **Quiz Attempt Rules:** Users cannot retake the Daily Quiz on the same day; only one attempt is allowed.
 - 🔄 **Strict Session Management Policy:**